phbarna/aviFix/README.md

 The files are recursively converted to .mp4.

-Note that the ffmpeg program has to be installed and in your path.
-This may be a good reason to dockerize the program at some point.
+Note that the program needs a dependency - the ffmpeg .exe has to be installed and in your path.
+This would be a good reason to dockerize the program at some point.